EW's Friday Five: The return of Brockhampton, summer Haim, Jack Antonoff, and more songs you’ll Lauv

 Red Hearse — “Everybody Wants You”

-This quasi supergroup (featuring producer/Bleachers frontman Jack Antonoff, go-to TDE producer Sounwave, and singer-songwriter Sam Dew) has been quietly releasing super catchy synth-pop tracks over the last two months.
+This quasi supergroup (featuring producer/Bleachers frontman Jack Antonoff, go-to TDE producer Sounwave, and singer-songwriter Sam Dew) has been quietly releasing fun synth-pop tracks over the last two months.
 The newest drop, the R&B-indebted “Everybody Wants You,” may not have quite the same punch as their lead eponymous single, but it’s still got heart, thanks to Dew’s catchy hook about pining after someone who doesn’t reciprocate the feelings. —A.S.